tefl/tesol certification guide (2026):

 2. do you actually need a tefl/tesol to teach English?

-In many cases, yes.
-If you’re new to teaching, most online platforms and many schools abroad expect at least a 120-hour TEFL.
-There are exceptions, such as some volunteer roles or informal tutoring, but if you want real, legal, paid work and more choice, a TEFL makes your job search much easier.
+short answer: In many cases, yes.
+If you are new to teaching, most online platforms and many schools abroad expect at least a 120-hour TEFL.
+There are exceptions, but if you want legal, paid work and more choice, a TEFL makes your job search easier.

 do you legally need one?